stigok/blog.stigok.com/collections/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

     # vgcreate Main /dev/mapper/encrypted-lvm

-Create desired logical volumes on the volume group.
+Now, let's move on to creating desired logical volumes in the volume group.

 Note that the swap partition should be greater than or equal to the amount of system RAM for suspend-to-disk to work properly (16GB in this case).
+You can check your system with `cat /proc/meminfo`.
 [According to ArchWiki][Arch Wiki hibernation notes], hibernation *may be successful* even if the swap partition is smaller than the total system memory, but I want to increase my chances.